Getting Started with MSP360 RMM

 Additionally, you can click the arrow button in the upper-right corner of some of the tabs in order to open a modal window with more detailed information about that specific tab.

 The General tab provides an easy way to monitor key sensors for the health and performance of the target computer, such as disk space, CPU and RAM usage, updates, and other information.
-Here you can also connect to a computer, execute PowerShell scripting, or copy a direct link to that tab for your tech engineer.
+Here you can also connect to a computer, execute PowerShell scripting, discover SNMP devices, turn on/restart a computer remotely (using Wake-on-LAN and reboot buttons), or copy a direct link to that tab for your tech engineer.

 You can temporarily disable monitoring if you want to stop receiving alerts from the target computer, such as during maintenance.